selimhotinli/class_delens/README.md

 Using the code
 ==============================================

-In the standard way described in Ref.
+In the standard way described in README_CLASS.md

 ```
 make class